rbind/njtierney.com/content/consulting.md

 ## Data Solutions

-- **Data Analytics & Visualisation**: Implementing techniques I've refined through developing the widely-used [visdat](https://github.com/ropensci/visdat) and [naniar](https://github.com/njtierney/naniar) packages (2M+ downloads), which help make data exploration intuitive and revealing.
+- **Data Analytics & Visualisation**: I can teach you how to create beautiful data visualisations using packages like [ggplot2](https://ggplot2.tidyverse.org/).
+More than just the tools, I can teach you how to communicate your message, and find the story in your data.
+I can also create R packages for data visualisation, data analytics and exploratory data analysis.
+I have a track record of widely used data visualisation packages - my packages [visdat](https://github.com/ropensci/visdat) and [naniar](https://github.com/njtierney/naniar) have been downloaded over 2 million times.

 - **Statistical Modelling**: Applying approaches developed during my PhD, and refined during my postdoc at Monash, and while maintaining the [greta](https://github.com/greta-dev/greta) package for statistical modelling at [The Kids Research Institute Australia](https://www.thekids.org.au/).

-- **Missing Data Analysis**: Leveraging methodologies I pioneered with [Di Cook](https://www.dicook.org/) in our [naniar](https://github.com/njtierney/naniar) package to uncover insights hidden in incomplete datasets.
+- **Missing Data Analysis**: Together with [Di Cook](https://www.dicook.org/), we wrote the [naniar](https://github.com/njtierney/naniar) package to uncover insights hidden in incomplete datasets.
 Our [accompanying paper](https://www.jstatsoft.org/article/view/v105i07) has been cited over 200 times since 2023.
+You can also see my book that I wrote with [Allison Horst](https://allisonhorst.com/), ["The Missing Book"](https://tmb.njtierney.com/), which provides more detail and exercises for missing data.

 ## Technical Development